 Crypto-backed debit card

 Capital.com is a traditional securities broker that offers cryptocurrency contracts.
-While most exchanges on this list are crypto-native or combine broker and exchange features, Capital.com remains a traditional brokerage institution.
+While most cryptocurrency exchanges on this list are cryptocurrency brokers only or combine broker and exchange features, Capital.com remains a traditional brokerage institution.

 This makes it an appealing choice for traditional traders looking to get some crypto exposure.
 The broker only trades CFDs and offers over 456 pairs across major fiat currencies.
 You also get access to a Metatrader 4/5 terminal, a popular trading software.